gotonode/compress/docs/IMPLEMENTATION.md

 The purpose of this class is to instantiate the App-object.
 Before that, it creates UiController and IO -objects which it passes to the App-object via its constructor.

-Once that's done, it call's the App-object's run-method which contains an infinite loop.
-Once that loop is exited (by user request), control is returned to this file and the app will exit.
+Once that's done, it calls the App-object's run-method which contains an infinite loop.
+Once that loop is exited (by user request), control is returned to this file and the program will terminate.

 `Main.java` also has a lot of static final variables, such as: